What is legal operations?

 Legal operations professionals are responsible for improving operational efficiency, reducing costs, and ensuring the legal team is working in alignment with the company’s strategic goals.
 By refining best practices and leveraging technology, they empower legal teams to work smarter and more effectively.

-While many large organizations have dedicated legal operations roles, legal operations is best described as an operational responsibility which is often naturally performed by other professionals in the legal team as part of their daily work.
+While many large organizations structure their in-house legal teams in a way which includes dedicated legal operations roles, legal operations is best described as an operational responsibility which is often naturally performed by other professionals in the legal team as part of their daily work.
 For example, a sole GC may well look at ways to improve service delivery to the business as part of their overarching role.

 Legal operations roles and responsibilities